 Camdenton R-III's 21st Century Community Learning Centers Program hosted a Lights On Afterschool celebration for the entire community at the Camdenton High School Little Theatre.
 Its primary focus was a multicultural presentation by Cultural Kaleidoscope that enabled students to learn about Russia and its culture.
-Funding for the program was made possible through a grant from the Missouri Arts Council and the JCPenney Afterschool Fund.
+Funding for the program was made possible through a grant from the Missouri Arts Council.

-Missouri's First Lady, Lori Hauser Holden was the featured guest speaker at the event.
-A Resolution was signed and presented to Comer on behalf of the Missouri House of Representatives and Mayor Kerry Shannon presented a Proclamation declaring October 9, 2003 Lights On Afterschool Day in Camdenton.
+Missouri's First Lady, Lori Hauser Holden, was the featured guest speaker at the event.
+A Resolution was signed and presented to Comer on behalf of the Missouri House of Representatives, and Mayor Kerry Shannon presented a Proclamation declaring Oct.
+9, 2003, Lights On Afterschool Day in Camdenton.

-Other distinguished guests at the celebration included: State Representative Daniel Moore, Chair of the Joint Committee on Out of School Time; Camdenton Mayor Kerry Shannon; State Department of Education Officials Jay Acock and Cindy Waibel; and numerous community and school leaders.
-On behalf of Project PASS, students Jacob Fordyce and Doug McDonald proudly presented "keys" to these officials to symbolize PASS's theme that “Afterschool is key to a students' success."
-JCPenney representatives Jacquie and Roger Samuelson presented a gift of $1,000 to the students of PASS on behalf of the JCPenney Afterschool Fund.
+Other distinguished guests at the celebration included: State Rep. Daniel Moore, Chair of the Joint Committee on Out of School Time; Camdenton Mayor Kerry Shannon; State Department of Education Officials Jay Acock and Cindy Waibel; and numerous community and school leaders.
+On behalf of Project PASS, students Jacob Fordyce and Doug McDonald proudly presented keys to these officials to symbolize PASS's theme that “Afterschool is key to a student’s success.”

 Leading up to the event, the afterschool programs built support and excitement among the student through activities and studies that focused on Russia.

-Reach Out to Elected Officials, and Do it Early in Your Planning.
-Comer began outreach to elected officials well in advance, encouraging them to participate in the event either in person or by issuing proclamations in support of Lights On Afterschool!
+Keys to Success: Reach out to elected officials, and do it early in your planning.
+Comer began outreach to elected officials well in advance, encouraging them to participate in the event either in person or by issuing proclamations in support of Lights On Afterschool.